Nashville, TN - JW Marriott , October 13-16, 2019

 Maryland, MD - Gaylord National Harbor, May 3-6, 2020

 NASCIO’s Technology Champion Award recognizes one individual annually for outstanding contributions in the field of information technology in the public sector.
 The recipient champions the critical role of IT and innovation in the business and continuity of state government and advances the belief that IT is a transformational tool that enables positive change for citizens.

-Nominees must be an elected or appointed official representing federal, state or local government.
+Nominees may be elected or appointed officials representing federal, state or local government.
 They might also be an academician, author, journalist, or from the non-profit or private sector.
 Nominations are accepted from members, non-members and staff.